oslego/oslego.github.com/src/writing/css-shapes-editor-chrome/css-shapes-editor-chrome.md

 The CSS Shapes Editor for Chrome uses the same underlying interactive [shapes editor library](https://github.com/adobe-webplatform/css-shapes-editor) as the [CSS Shapes Editor for Brackets](http://blog.brackets.io/2014/04/17/css-shapes-editor/) extension.
 I built all of these over time, but it is by no means a singular effort.
 What you see today is the result of a lot of work done by [a few people](https://github.com/adobe-webplatform/css-shapes-editor#thanks) who contributed both directly and indirectly, knowingly and unknowingly.
 Thank you, all!

-The source of the editor is [available on GitHub](https://github.com/oslego/chrome-css-shapes-editor).
-I welcome comments, bug reports and pull requests on on it.
+The source of both the shapes editor [extension](https://github.com/oslego/chrome-css-shapes-editor) and [library](https://github.com/adobe-webplatform/css-shapes-editor) is available on GitHub.
+I welcome comments, bug reports and pull requests.

 ## Going forward